-Another important consideration when selecting one or two pipe installation is the quality of the Indoor air which can sometimes be contaminated with various household chemicals.
+Another important consideration when selecting one or two pipe installation is the quality of the indoor air which can sometimes be contaminated with various household chemicals.
 These chemicals can cause severe corrosion in the furnace combustion system.
 A 2-pipe installation has the additional advantage that it isolates the system from the effects of negative pressure in the house.

 Exhaust fans, clothes dryers, fireplaces and other appliances that force air from the house to the outdoors can create a negative pressure inside the house, resulting in improper furnace operation or unsafe conditions such as flame roll out.
 It is imperative that sufficient air exchange with the outdoors is provided to prevent depressurization.
-Additional information about testing negative pressure problems can be found in the National Fuel Gas Code.
+Additional information about how to test for negative pressure problems can be found in the National Fuel Gas Code.

-Air openings on top of the furnace and openings in closet doors or walls must never be restricted.
+Air openings on top of the furnace, in closet doors or through walls must never be restricted.
 If the furnace is operated without adequate air for combustion, the flame roll-out switch will open, turning off the gas supply to the burners.
-NOTE: This safety device is a manually reset switch.
+This safety device is a manually reset switch.
 DO NOT install jumper wires across these switches to defeat their function or reset a switch without identifying and correcting the fault condition.
 If a switch must be replaced, use only the correct sized part specified in the Replacement Parts List provided online.

-Direct Vent Systems
+Direct Vent Furnaces

-Direct vent appliances draw combustion air from the outdoors and vent combustion products back outside, isolating the entire system from the indoor space.
+Direct Vent (2-pipe) furnaces draw combustion air directly from the outdoors and then vent the combustion products back outside, isolating the entire system from the indoor space.
 It is important to make sure that the whole system is sealed and clearances to combustibles are maintained regardless of the installation being in a confined or unconfined space.